nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Q**: How do you edit a module's information?
 **A**: When the program is running, you can enter the edit command and enter whichever field you want to modify but at least 1 field must be present.

+**Q**: How do I save all the module related information I have entered?
+**A**: All information and details entered will be automatically stored and can be accessed the next time you start the application.
 --------------------------------------------------------------------------------------------------------------------

 ## Command Summary for Module Tracker